panosfilianos/SGIwebsite/dataset.md

 - **Audio_Metric**: A vector of 3 elements.
 Each of these elements is a particular audio feature.
 Namely, _Valence_, _Energy_ and _Dancebility_.
 We got those features by mining the Spotify API.

 ## Lyrics Mining

-Lyric mining is a challenging task.
-This falls under the caveats of our venture.
-As with the challenges we faced with data preparation from Spotify, lyric mining would become the next big hurdle for us.
+### It is not easy to find lyrics
+Our research requires us to fetch lyrics.
+This is a challenging task because there is no open database of all song lyrics available.
 To successfuly manage to attain the lyrics for our songs we've had to resort in using a mix of services.
-A simpler solution would be to use the Musicmatch API which offers direct access to the data we need.

-We have decided to refrain from using that API because:
-- The free available version of their service is limited to 2000 requests per day and only 30% of the song.
-Even though the first part of the problem can be dealt with, by mining on consecutive days, the second part would be a roadblock for a meaningful lyrical analysis.
-- The costs are very high for the amount of data we need.

-Regardless, it is interesting to note that Musicmatch is offering solutions that can greatly resemble the possibilities that one has by enhancing the solutions described in our research.

-Concequently, we have utilized three methods of attaining lyrics:
+Concequently, we used:
-1. __AZLyrics__: We directly mine their website for the song in question (using the available `azlyrics` library).
-AZLyrics offers one of the most comprehensive, open libraries for lyrics.
-Unfortunately, they impose a Rate Limit on the requests one can make on their website.
-The Rate Limit itself is unknown and once reached the client's IP is banned for an, also, unknown amount of time.
+1. __AZLyrics__: AZLyrics offers one of the most comprehensive, open libraries for lyrics.
-2. __LyricWikia__: Our method (through the corresponding library) also uses HTTP requests.
-Although there are no Rate Limits that seem to be restrictive with this solution, LyricWikia's library is not completely comprehensive.
+2. __LyricWikia__: Unfortunatelly, LyricWikia's library is not completely comprehensive but retrieving data from them is not as daunting as in other places.
 3. __Genius__: Genius's library of lyrics is focused in (and started from) Hip-Hop and Pop songs.
 Regardless, in the last years there has been a surge of new lyric pages of more genres.
-This solution was designated to be a last resort.
-Genius does not offer an endpoint to retrieve lyrics (the closest would be `/songs/:id`, but it is essentialy the same as an HTTP request of the website) but rather one to search using their search engines and fetch the result.
-Thus when finding a possible match for a song, we would mine the song's page and parse it with Beautiful Soup.
-This leads us to conduct two API queries to receive a result from Genius and thus, due to its increased time requirements.
-Regardless, Genius is used extensively in the final solution, as LyricWikia can drop the ball in terms of finding lesser known songs.
+Genius is used extensively in the final solution, as LyricWikia can drop the ball in terms of finding lesser known songs.

 Each lyric `.csv` file includes the following fields:
 * Artist